NarmalaSk/DIEM/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________
 DIEM is a CLI tool built using Python and the MariaDB SQL connector.
 It simplifies CRUD operations on vector embeddings and supports semantic search, cosine similarity, and other distance-based analytics.

-The system leverages MariaDB 11.8 GA LTS! features such as:
+The system leverages MariaDB 11.8 GA LTS! features such as Vector Data Type, Spider Engine .Together, these enable high-performance, distributed vector management and analytics.

-Vector Data Type

-Spider Engine

-Together, these enable high-performance, distributed vector management and analytics.

 ### Prequesites